-Raul Castro is chosen by Cuba's National Assembly to be the country's new president.
+February 24, 2008 - Castro is chosen by Cuba's National Assembly to be the country's new president.

 March 2, 2009 - Reorganizes his Cabinet, replacing long-time aides to Fidel.

-April 6, 2009 - Meets with visiting members of the U.S. Congressional Black Caucus.
+April 6, 2009 - Meets with visiting members of the US Congressional Black Caucus.

+March 2012 - Pope Benedict XVI visits Cuba and meets Castro.
 The pontiff prays for "those deprived of freedom" and talks about human rights throughout his tour of the country.

 February 24, 2013 - After being reelected by the National Assembly, Castro announces he will step down in 2018, at the end of his second five-year term.

 December 17, 2014 - Cuba and the United States announce plans to renew diplomatic relations after a half-century of tension.

-April 12, 2015 - Castro meets with President Barack Obama during the Summit of the Americas in Panama.
+April 12, 2015 - Castro meets with US President Barack Obama during the Summit of the Americas in Panama.

 May 10, 2015 - Meets Pope Francis.
 They talk for 50 minutes at the Vatican.
 Castro thanks the Pope for facilitating talks between Cuba and the United States.
 He later says he may rejoin the Catholic Church.

-During his historic trip to Cuba, President Obama visits Castro to discuss human rights and ending the economic embargo.
+March 20-22, 2016 - During a historic trip to Cuba, Obama visits Castro to discuss human rights and ending the economic embargo.
 Obama is the first sitting president to visit Cuba since 1928, when Calvin Coolidge traveled to the island via boat.